-NCF continues its MK ReEntry Seminars each summer, hosting the young adults on the beautiful campus of Biola University, La Mirada, California.
-Each summer approximately 35 MKs from around the globe gather to share together their joys of life as an MK/TCK (Third Culture Kid) and the struggles of frequent moves, grief and loss, and learning North American culture.
+NCF continues its MK ReEntry Seminars each summer, hosting young adults on the beautiful campus of Biola University, La Mirada, California.
+Approximately 40 MKs from around the globe gather to share together their joys of life as an MK/TCK (Third Culture Kid) and the struggles of frequent moves, grief and loss, and learning North American culture.

 With its vision to serve the underserved, NCF in 2001 developed and sponsored the first Doctor of Education in Christian Counseling program in Manila, Philippines, at the Asia Theological Seminary through the Asia Graduate School of Theology.
 The first students received their doctoral degrees in 2006.
 Now hosted at the Biblical Seminary of the Philippines and educating the fourth cohort of students, this NCF program is impacting the nations of India, Indonesia, Malaysia, Mongolia, Philippines, Singapore, and beyond through its students.
 In 2018 this training became a Ph.D. program in Clinical Christian Counseling and is arguably the best of its kind in Asia.